meteor/meteor/content/ui-ux.md

 Reusable components have many advantages:

- 1. They are easy to reason about---you don't need to understand how the data in the global store changes, simply how the arguments to the component change.
+ 1. They are easy to reason about---you don't need to understand how the data in the global store changes, how the arguments to the component change.

  2. They are easy to test---you don't need to be careful about the environment you render them in, all you need to do is provide the right arguments.